 Our mission is to improve people’s lives through local philanthropic programs we operate in Santa Clara County.
-We provide essential goods and services to low-income new mothers and their newborn infants, underserved school-age children, and abused teens.
+We provide essential goods and services to low-income new mothers and their newborn infants, under served school-age children, and abused teens.
 Through these programs, we hope not only to enrich people’s lives but also to help them flourish.

-These programs include Assistance League flagship program, Operation School Bell®, an umbrella program that includes the Hospital School at Lucile Packard Children’s Hospital in Palo Alto Unified School District, Title 1 elementary schools (Lakewood and Vargas) in Sunnyvale School District and RAIC (Risk, Assessment and Intake Center) of Santa Clara Social Services Agency.
+These programs include Assistance League flagship program, Operation School Bell®, an umbrella program that includes the Hospital School at Lucile Packard Children’s Hospital in Palo Alto Unified School District, Title 1 elementary schools (Lakewood and Vargas) in Sunnyvale School District and RAIC (Receiving, Assessment and Intake Center) of Santa Clara Social Services Agency.
 In addition, through our Baby Bundles Program, we partner with Santa Clara County’s Valley Healthcare Public Health Nurses.